45+ Sewing Hacks That Everyone Needs In Their Kit

 Push the Needle Eye

-Whether you sew with your hands or with a machine, the most taxing task is threading a needle because the edge of the thread generally frays.
+Whether you sew by hand or with a machine, the most taxing task is surprisingly, the supposedly simple threading the needle because often the edge of the thread frays, making it hard to use.
 It becomes annoying for you to cut the end of the thread over and over again.

 Magnet Hack

-Finding all the equipment when you need them the most is what everyone wants, especially when they are very tiny yet extremely important, like needles.
-But there is a hack other than a pin (or steel wool) cushion to keep your needles in one place.
+Having all your tools and equipment at hand when you need them the most is what everyone wants, especially when they are very tiny yet extremely important, like pins and needles.
+But there is a hack other than a pin (or steel wool) cushion to keep your needles and pins in one place.

 Soap Pin Cushion

-Pins are crucial for the sewing process, whether you are using a machine or just sewing by hand with a needle and thread.
-And, it’s vital to keep all the pins within easy reach, as you don’t want to lose your place while searching for the much-needed pins.
+As we have already established, pins are crucial for the sewing process, whether you are using a machine or just doing a quick repair to a pair of holey socks!
+And it’s important to keep all your pins within easy reach, as you don’t want to have to stop what you are doing so that you can search for the much-needed pins.

 Old Blankets for Batting

-Old wooly blankets are still preferred these days as they are warm, breathable, and are made up of natural fibers.
-But with time, their shine starts fading away.
+Soft, wooly blankets are still preferred these days as they are warm, breathable, and are made up of natural fibers.
+But with time, they loose their “newness” and start becoming not as welcoming.
 However, you don’t want to discard them.
 Here is a way you can use them efficiently!

 Hold the Drawstring

-You all love to wear hoodies in winter since they are super snuggly, and you don’t have to worry about putting on a beanie or earmuffs.
-Yet, sometimes the most difficult task with the hoodies is keeping their drawstring intact.
+We all love to wear hoodies in winter since they are super snuggly, and you don’t have to worry about putting on a beanie or earmuffs.
+Yet, sometimes the most frustrating task with a hoodie is trying to fish the drawstring through the tiny hole if it has gotten lost in there somewhere.

 Serger Spool

-While sewing on a machine, some people have a hard time dealing with changing the thread over and again, and you might not know that you can use more oversized serger spool pins with a non-serger-type sewing machine.
+While sewing on a machine, some people have a hard time dealing with the task of needing to change the thread over and again as the spool empties, and you might not know that you can use more oversize and long-lasting serger spool on a non-serger-type, regular sewing machine.
 Yes, you can do it!

 Seam Allowance

-Seam allowance is the area between the fabric edge and the stitching line on two pieces of cloth that are sewn together.
-To get the seam allowance accurate is not a daunting task, especially if you take into consideration this simple hack.
+Seam allowance is the exact measurement in from the edge of the fabric that you need to stitch on to ensure straight, and perfectly sized items.
+To get the seam allowance accurate need not be a daunting task, especially if you take into consideration this simple hack.

 Make Your Bias Tape

-Bias tape is very much needed while making quilts and sheets as that allows you to place a border around the edges.
-You don’t need to run to the market when you’re in need of expensive bias tapes as they are very easy to make.
+Bias tape is very much needed in many sewing projects, including quilting as it allows you to place a neat and professional-looking border around the rough edges of your creation.
+However, ou don’t need to run to the market when you’re in need of expensive bias tapes as they are very easy to make at home.

 Stitching Tip

-Whether you are a beginner or a professional, you must ensure that your sewing machine is executing proper stitches.
-Otherwise, the fabric can get ruined.
-So, always do a trial run before actually working on your main material or project.
+Whether you are a beginner or a professional, you must ensure that your sewing machine is executing proper stitches, with the right tension, and thread length.
+Otherwise, your project can get ruined.
+So, always do a trial run on a piece of scap in the same fabric before actually working on your main item.

 Elastic Threads

-Custom pieces and one-of-a-kind clothing items add charm to your personality.
-Instead of using regular thread, you can also use elastic threads as they are perfect to sew shirring and smocking on lightweight fabrics for all kinds of garments and home decor.
+Custom pieces and one-of-a-kind clothing items add charm and can enhance your personality.
+Instead of always using regular thread, you can also try using elasticated threads as they are perfect to sew shirring smocking and gathering on loose lightweight fabrics for all kinds of garments and home decor.

 Wash Your Fabric Before Stitching